Egypt protests won't affect IMF deal, minister says

 "The independence of the justice system and the rule of law is an essential element for us.
 We welcome that our Egyptian colleague emphasized to us the spirit of consensus," he said.

-(Reporting by Alexandra Hudson; Additional reporting by Patrick Werr and Yasmine Saleh in Cairo; Editing by Tom Pfeiffer)
+(Reporting by Alexandra Hudson; Additional reporting by Patrick Werr in Cairo; Editing by Tom Pfeiffer)